-An Act to prevent the Introduction into New Zealand of Diseases Time. affecting Orchards and Gardens, and to provide for the Eradication of such Diseases and to prevent the Spread thereof.
+An Act to prevent the Introduction into New Zealand of Diseases Title. affecting Orchards and Gardens, and to provide for the Eradication of such Diseases and to prevent the Spread thereof.

-BE IT ENACTED by the General Assembly of New Zealand in Parliament assembled, and by the authority of the same, as follows:--
+BE IT ENACTED by the General Assembly of New Zealand in Parliament assembled, and by the authority of the same, as follows:-

 1. The Short Title of this Act is "The Orchard and Garden Short Title.
-10 Pests Act, 1899."
+10 Pests Act, 1900."

-2. In this Act, if not inconsistent with the context,- "Disease" means any of the diseases named in the First Schedule hereto, and includes any other disease which the Governor from time to time by Order in Council gazetted declares to be a disease within the meaning of the said First Schedule; and, within the limits of any county in which the Second Schedule hereto is adopted in manner hereinafter provided (but not elsewhere), "disease" means also any of the diseases named in the Second Schedule hereto:
+2. In this Act, if not inconsistent with the context,- Interpretation.
+"Disease" means any of the diseases named in the First

+Schedule hereto, and includes any other disease, other than those mentioned in the Second Schedule hereto, which the Governor from time to time by Order in Council gazetted declares to be a disease within the meaning of the said First Schedule; and, within the limits of any county in which the Second Schedule hereto is adopted in manner hereinafter provided (but not elsewhere), "disease" means also any of the diseases named in the Second Schedule hereto:

-"Fruit" means the edible product of any plant, and includes the peel, skin, or shell of such product, and also the seeds No. 120-1.
+"Fruit" means the edible product of any plant, and includes the peel, skin, or shell of such product, and also the seeds No. 46-2.